 The Women's Neutrino Pro 600 has an ergonomically designed, close-fitting internal collar with a hood drawcord, as well as a 3/4 length YKK anti-snag zip with an insulating draft tube to keep out the cold.
 Other features include a handy internal stash pocket, dry bag compression stuff sack for transport and cotton sack for storage.

 ||||Click here for more info on Rab, product updates and New Season information.|

-Rab's Neutrino Pro Down Sleeping Bags have seen an update for 2019, refining the fabric, design and features to create warmer, yet lighter sleeping bags with an innovative new chamber design allowing more efficient usage of down.
+Rab's Neutrino Pro Down Sleeping Bags have seen an update, refining the fabric, design and features to create warmer, yet lighter sleeping bags with an innovative new chamber design allowing more efficient usage of down.

 The baffles are now made in a chevron shape which acts to funnel the down to it's correct position as you shake the bag out prior to climbing in.
 This has also allowed Rab to put one less baffle line into the construction of the bags - saving 10grams of weight.
 There has also been an obsessive focus on the down chambers themselves, ensuring the chamber size is matched to the down volume to achieve the most efficient loft and therefore insulating value.

 In line with new branding from Pertex the new names for theses sleeping bags are NEUTRINO PRO, using Pertex Quantum Pro fabric (previously known as Endurance) offering the same highly water resistant outer as before.